henryavila/laravel-nova-multitenancy/README.md

 The `domains` relation model, must contain an `fqdn` attribute with the fqdn domain

+Allow to run a invokable class when tenant is selected (See config file)

 ## Installation

 You can install the package via composer: